MinaProtocol/mina/rfcs/0042-node-status-collection.md

 ## daemon.json config to enable/disable the node status collection service

 [daemon.json]: #daemon
-This service would be enabled by default.
-It can be turned off by setting the `statusReport` field in `daemon.json` file to be false (by default it is set to be true).
+This service would be disabled by default.
+It can be turned on by setting the `statusReport` field in `daemon.json` file to be true (by default it is set to be false).

 ## Cloud storage